 - 6. Submit a written statement signed by an authorized representative of the school district in which the project is located confirming payment in full of all applicable developer fees and other requirements lawfully imposed by the school district in which the project is located. - 7.
 Prior to any building permit issuance or ground disturbance, a detailed erosion control plan shall be reviewed and approved by the Department of Public Works and the Planning Department.
 No earthwork is allowed between October 15 and April 15 unless a separate winter grading approval from Environmental Planning is obtained, which may not be granted.
 The erosion control plans shall identify the type of erosion control practices to be used and shall include the following: - a.
 An effective sediment barrier placed along the perimeter of the disturbance area and maintenance of the barrier. - b.
-Spoils management that prevents loose material from clearing, excavation, and other activities from entering any drainage channel. - 8.
-Any changes between the approved Tentative Map and the final map must be submitted for review and approval by the decision-makingbody.
-Such proposed changes will be included in a report to the decision making body to consider if they are sufficiently material to warrant consideration at a public hearing noticed in accordance with Section 18.10.223 of the County Code. - III.
-Prior to recordation of the Final Map, the following requirements shall be met: - A. Submit a letter of certification from the Tax Collector's Office that there are no outstanding tax liabilities affecting the subject parcels. - B. Meet all requirements of the County Environmental Health Department for the new septic system and well on Parcel A. - C. Both Parcels A and B shall enter into the existing Road Maintenance Agreement for Quail Canyon Road to share future costs of maintaining the private road and improvements. - D. All requirements of the CDF/Pajaro Valley Fire Department or the Aptos/La Selva Fire District shall be met, depending on the fire agency in charge of the project site at the time of map recordation.
+Spoils management that prevents loose material fiom clearing, excavation, and other activities from entering any drainage channel. - 8.
+Any changes between the approved Tentative Map and the final map must be submitted for review and approval by the decision-making body.
+Such proposed changes will be included in a report to the decision making body to consider if they are sufficiently material to warrant consideration at a public hearing noticed in accordance with Section 18.10.223 of the Count!
+Code. - III.
+Prior to recordation of the Final Map, the following requirements shall be met: - A. Submit a letter of certification from the Tax Collector's Office that there are no outstanding tax liabilities affecting the subject parcels. - B. Meet all requirements of the County Environmental Health Department for the new septic system and well on Parcel A. - C. Both Parcels A and B shall enter into the existing Road Maintenance Agreement for Quail Canyon Road to share future costs of maintaining the private road and improvements.